fix8mt/uri/README.md

 # 5. Testing
 ## Test cases
-The header file `uriexamples.hpp` contains a data structure holding test cases used by the [Catch2](https://github.com/catchorg/Catch2.git) unit test app `unittests` and by the CLI test app `uritest`.
+The header file `uriexamples.hpp` contains a data structure holding the [test cases](https://github.com/fix8mt/uri/blob/master/examples/unittests.cpp) used by the [Catch2](https://github.com/catchorg/Catch2.git) unit test app `unittests` and by the CLI test app `uritest`.
 You can add your own test cases to `uriexamples.hpp` - the structure is easy enough to follow.

 <details><summary><i>sample</i></summary>